whichjdk/whichjdk.com/README.md

 Also, based on this volatile licensing history, it is not predictable, how future version will be licensed.

-⛔️ Do not use _Oracle Java SE Development Kit (JDK)_, unless you know what you are doing.
+⛔️ Recommendation: Do not use _Oracle Java SE Development Kit (JDK)_, unless you know what you are doing.

 ### Adoptium Eclipse Temurin